From artist to colorist

-For me, it started with me training as an artist at the Forum’s painting school in Malmö in the early 1980s.
-As an artist, I preferred to paint with linseed oil paint rather than other paints.
-For me, my pictures achieved a light and depth that I felt was missing in all other painting.
-But as an artist, one is curious by nature.
-Therefore, it seemed natural for me to experiment with making my own linseed oil paints.
-From there, it was easy to see the opportunities.
+For me, it started when I trained as an artist at the Forum Painting School in Malmö in the early 1980s.
+As an artist, I preferred to paint with linseed oil paint over other paints.
+My pictures gained a light and depth that I lacked in all other painting.
+But as an artist, you are naturally curious.
+That's why it came naturally to me to experiment with making my own linseed oil paints.
+From there, it wasn't long before I saw what else could be done.
 I painted on wood with linseed oil paint, I painted on stone with linseed oil paint, I painted on metal.
-My paint production developed to the point where my artist colleagues started to buy my paint.
-And with that, the seed was planted for Ottosson’s Färgmakeri.
+Now my paint production developed to the point where fellow artists bought my paint.
+And with this, the embryo of what is today Ottossons Färgmakeri was born.

-In 1989, I registered the company Gunnar Ottosson Färgmakeri, and a couple of years later, the family and the company moved to Genarp, Sweden.
-As a result, paint production became my main occupation, though I still make art and exhibit.
-In the following years during the 1990s, the scope of company operations increased.
-In 1992, I bought my first major rolling mill, from the Danish Riksbank, which had used it to make printing ink for banknotes.
+In 1989 I registered the company Gunnar Ottosson Färgmakeri and a couple of years later the family and the company moved to Genarp.
+With that, paint manufacturing became my main occupation, even though I still make art and exhibit.
+In the following years during the 90s, the scope of the business increased.
+In 1992 I bought my first larger rolling mill, from the Danish Riksbank, which had used it to manufacture printing ink for banknotes.
 I hired my first employees in the following years.
-My children also had no problem finding a summer job.
-Word of mouth gave us more and more customers, and at the turn of the millennium, our premises on Lillegårdsvägen had become too crowded.
-Our paint company then bought an industrial lot about 1,000 yards from the paint shop.
-At the same time we converted into a limited liability company.
+My children also had no problem getting summer jobs.
+Word of mouth brought us steadily more customers and by the turn of the millennium we were too crowded on Lillegårdsvägen.
+The paint factory then bought an industrial plot 1000 meters from the paint shop and at the same time was transformed into a limited company.

-During the 2000s, we have seen a renaissance in linseed oil paint, both in Sweden and abroad, and today we export paint to the Nordic countries, the Baltics, Poland, Slovakia, Germany, Switzerland, the United Kingdom, the United States, and New Zealand.
-Exports account for about a third of our sales.
-We have been contacted by and delivered paint to castles, churches, palaces, and other historic buildings.
-We’ve noticed a big increase in private individuals’ interest in using linseed oil paint, so our product is no longer just for those who carry out building preservation, but is for everyone.
+During the 2000s, we have seen a renaissance for linseed oil paint both in Sweden and abroad, and we currently export paint to Scandinavia, the Baltics, Poland, Slovakia, Germany, Switzerland, the UK, the USA and New Zealand.
+Exports account for approximately one third of our sales.
+We have been contacted by and supplied paint to several castles, churches, palaces and other historic buildings.
+We are noticing a strong growing interest among private individuals in painting with linseed oil paint, and linseed oil paint is therefore no longer just of interest to those interested in building conservation, but to everyone.

 /Gunnar Ottosson